Gancedo/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-New repo for Course project.
+This is my repo for the Data Science Specialization courses with Coursera.